huilinghe19/sardana_practise/macros_huiling/general_scan/README.md

 9. In sequencer. step2: add commands such as umv ascan senv
 10. In sequencer. step3: set parameters of the  commands in the ‘parameter/value’ windows
 11. In sequencer. step4: run with the green small arrow.
 Then the results are shown in the taurus trend and the spock console.
 The xml file of this execution can be also stored.
+12. In the image 'sequencer_display', we can use the commands in sequncer to controll of the top blender motor.
+We can see the movement in blenderplayer and also get the record in the spock and taurus trend.